RestartDK/selene/README.md

 # 🌙 Selene

-A social nightlife discovery app that connects users to venues through their friends and social connections.
+A social venue discovery app that helps users discover new places and make new friends through shared interests and social connections.
 Built with SwiftUI (iOS) and Bun (Backend).

 <div align="center">
   <img src="attachments/Screenshot 2025-11-30 at 13.14.27.png" width="30%" alt="Feed View" />